google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 }
 ```

-We know that if the permission is ‘denied', then the user can't be subscribed and there is nothing more we can do, so disabling the button for good is the best approach.
+We know that if the permission is `denied`, then the user can't be subscribed and there is nothing more we can do, so disabling the button for good is the best approach.

 #### Try it out

-Since we've already granted permission for our web app from the previous step we need to click the ‘i' in a circle in the URL bar and change the notifications permission to ‘Use global default (Ask)'.
+Since we've already granted permission for our web app from the previous step we need to click the __i__ in a circle in the URL bar and change the notifications permission to  *Use global default (Ask)* .

 ![c69f7428408c5bbc.png](img/c69f7428408c5bbc.png)

-After you've changed this setting, refresh the page and click the ‘Enable Push Messaging' button and this time select ‘Block' on the permission dialog.
-The button text will now be ‘Push Messaging Blocked' and be disabled.
+After you've changed this setting, refresh the page and click the  *Enable Push Messaging*  button and this time select  *Block*  on the permission dialog.
+The button text will now be  *Push Messaging Blocked*  and be disabled.

 ![e36f921fa7598419.png](img/e36f921fa7598419.png)